Shadwell: Parish church

 St. Paul's Shadwell with St. James Ratcliffe, is traditionally known as the Church of Sea Captains.
 In 1656 the church was established as a Chapel of Ease, from St Dunstan's, at Stepney.
 In 1669, it was rebuilt as the Parish Church of Shadwell, and it was the last of five parish churches rebuilt after the Restoration.
 In 1820, it was again rebuilt as a 'Waterloo church'.
 Captain James Cook was an active parishioner and John Wesley preached in the church from time to time.
 Isham Randolph of Dungeness, one of Thomas Jefferson's grandfathers and son of William Randolph, was married in St. Paul's church.

-Local government elections

-Every four years, residents of Wapping ward elect two councillors to represent them on Tower Hamlets Council.

-In 2014, residents elected two Tower Hamlets First councillors.

-In 2018, they elected one Liberal Democrat councillor and one Labour councillor.
+Electoral wards

+The northern part of Shadwell, along with large parts of neighbouring areas, is included in the Shadwell electoral ward.
+Since boundary changes in 2018, the ward no longer includes any of riverside Shadwell.

+Southern Shadwell is included in the St Katharine's and Wapping electoral ward.